On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Data illustration

 To compare the models formally, we use the Bayesian Information Criterion (BIC) and the corrected Akaike Information Criterion (AICc).
 The AICc adjusts the traditional AIC for small-sample bias, which is particularly relevant given our relatively small sample sizes \citep{hurvich1989regression}.
-It is defined as $\mathrm{AICc} = \mathrm{AIC} + \frac{2k(k+1)}{n - k - 1}$.
+It is defined as $\mathrm{AICc} = \mathrm{AIC} + {2k(k+1)}/{(n - k - 1)}$.
 Table~\ref{tab:aicbic_all} presents the BIC and AICc values for each model across both datasets.
 For Dataset 1, the MPTCS model shows lower values for both criteria, indicating a better statistical fit.
 In contrast, for Dataset 2, the MPMRF model achieves lower values.
 These findings suggest that neither model consistently outperforms the other across different trivariate datasets.

-The MPTCS model encounters challenges in parameter estimation as the dimension increases.
-As discussed in Section 4 of \cite{murphy2025multivariate}, non-convergence can occur, particularly in scenarios with smaller sample sizes.
+In terms of computational performance, the MPTCS model encounters challenges in parameter estimation as the dimension increases.
+As discussed in Section~4 of \cite{murphy2025multivariate}, non-convergence may occur, particularly in scenarios with smaller sample sizes.
 To improve stability, the authors use a parameter grid search to initialize the sequential likelihood estimation and recommend employing multiple parameter initializations.
-While this approach is effective in lower dimensions, it becomes increasingly complex in higher dimensions.
-For example, achieving estimation at a dimension of $d = 10$ is nearly impossible on a personal computer.
-In contrast, the MPMRF frequency model is scalable and maintains interpretability in its results, as demonstrated in the subsequent risk model analysis.
+For the three-dimensional MPTCS estimation in Dataset 2, we followed this strategy by generating 1000 random initializations of the free parameters and selecting the configuration that attained the highest sequential likelihood value.
+The runtime was approximately 100 seconds.
+Starting from the selected initialization, the two-step ML procedure converges in roughly 18 seconds, whereas the full ML estimation requires about 32 seconds.
+While this grid-search approach is feasible in lower dimensions, it becomes increasingly complex in higher dimensions.
+For example, achieving estimation at a dimension of $d = 10$ is unfeasible on a personal computer.

+In contrast, both the sequential likelihood estimation and the ML estimation of the MPMRF model on Dataset 2 require less than one second.
+The MPMRF frequency model scales well with dimension and retains interpretability in its dependence structure, as demonstrated in the subsequent risk model analysis.